-The Body should describe the most important trends, while all information is summarized to avoid unnecessary details.
+The Body should describe the most important trends in more detail, while all information is summarised to avoid unnecessary detail.
 For example, if there is a graph that has 2 peaks, you should mention them; tell when those peaks appeared and what the peak values are.
 Notice how many distinctive features the diagram has and divide information into paragraphs, one paragraph per feature.
 You should link the paragraphs by sentences that logically connect them to one another.

 Important!
 You need to write about all the periods of time and all the subjects of graph.
 If it shows several years (1992, 1993, 1994) – write about all of them, if it is about men and women – write about both.
 Remember, summarizing doesn’t mean throwing away information.
 The secret here is to select what’s important, organize it, compare and contrast.

 The Conclusion should sum up the global trends shown on the graph and compare them if possible.